-In March 2009, the Chairman of the WTO's Trade Policy Review Body, acting through the Chairman of the General Council, requested that all committees discuss "ways to improve the timeliness and completeness of notifications and other information flows on trade measures."
-The United States fully supported the continuation of this initiative in 2016 considering Members' poor record in meeting their subsidy notification obligations.
+Several years ago, the Chairman of the WTO's Trade Policy Review Body, acting through the Chairman of the General Council, requested that all committees discuss "ways to improve the timeliness and completeness of notifications and other information flows on trade measures."
+The United States has fully supported the continuation of this initiative considering Members' poor record in meeting their subsidy notification obligations.

-In 2010, the United States took the initiative under this agenda item to review the subsidy notification record of several large exporters who have not provided complete and timely subsidy notifications.
+The United States took the initiative under this agenda item to review the subsidy notification record of several large exporters who have not provided complete and timely subsidy notifications.
 Of primary concern in this regard was China.
-As noted above, in 2017 the United States continued to devote significant time and resources to researching, monitoring, and analyzing China's subsidy practices.
+As noted above, in 2018 the United States continued to devote significant time and resources to researching, translating, monitoring, and analyzing China's subsidy measures and practices, such as the Made in China 2025 program.
 The United States has also been working with several other larger exporting country Members bilaterally to assist and encourage them to meet their subsidy notification obligations.
+Pursuant to our efforts, the Philippines recently submitted its first notification since 1996.

-Another issue the United States has been concerned with is the lack of subsidy notifications by Members with respect to sub-central government programs.
+The United States has also been concerned with the lack of subsidy notifications by Members with respect to sub-central government programs.
 While China continues to be the primary focus of this concern, other countries such as India, Canada, Mexico, and Brazil also seem to have difficulty comprehensively notifying sub-central government programs.
-Considering the efforts by the United States makes to notify its state programs, the United States has focused on identifying such gaps in other Members' subsidy notifications and pressed these Members to notify their sub-central government programs.
+Considering the efforts the United States makes to notify its state programs, the United States has focused on identifying such gaps in other Members' subsidy notifications and pressed these Members to notify their sub-central government programs.